ldocull/Thetis_MIDI_UI/README.md

 ![Bottom](https://github.com/ldocull/Thetis_MIDI_UI/assets/31085432/5273817e-1ff8-4304-b60b-58ce9b88e5a8)

-There is a STL file in the files-section for a replacement bottom cover that accomodates the modifications and hide the bird's-nest of wiring.
+There is a STL file in the files-section for a replacement bottom cover that accomodate the modifications and hide the bird's-nest of wiring.

 The setup file (WR9R-MIDI.m2c) can be imported into the MIDI setting of Thetis.
 Adding / moving/ changing functions of the keys and knobs is a snap.
 The large-wheel was configured specifically for VFO and has a hard-coded incremental setup which is tied to 'enc1'.